 - Rubbing is possible.

 Why Do I Have Knee Problems?

 However, don’t panic in advance.
 Every problem can be easily (or sometimes, not very easily) resolved.
-But firstly, it’s important to find out what are the reasons for knee problems.
+But firstly, it’s important to find out what are the reasons for this issue.